kklein/pydata_ams/slides/slides.md

 ---

-# Do you also prefer Causal Inference and critizing libraries over doing pretty slides?
+# Do you also prefer Causal Inference over aligning elements in slides?

 Join us :)
 https://www.quantco.com/